Greater redhorse: Distribution and habitat

 The greater redhorse is endemic to states in the northcentral and northeastern United States as well as Ontario and Quebec in Canada.
 It is typically found in clear, relatively fast-moving rivers and in both shallow and deep waters in some lakes.
 They are unable to survive in even the slightest polluted waters.
 They, therefore have the ability to detect contaminated water sources.

 Description

-The greater redhorse is the largest fish in its genus, averaging around 46 cm (18 in) and 2 kg (4.4 lb), and reaching a maximum size of 80 cm (31.5 in) and 5.9 kg (13 lb).
+The greater redhorse is the largest fish in its genus, averaging around 46 cm and 2 kg, and reaching a maximum size of 80 cm and 5.9 kg.
 This species of fish has small eye sockets in contrast to their large rounded skull.
 On either side of the greater redhorse's body are reddish gold pectoral fins and pelvic fins.
 The posterior part of the dorsal fin varies from slightly concave at youth to slightly convex in adulthood.
 Their tail fins are only slightly notched, a trait that usually evolved in slow swimming bottom-feeders.
 The greater redhorse is most easily identified by its bright rusty red colored tail fin and the rows of black spots along its sides and back.